mathematician, composer, photographer, fiddler

 - Saving Scotland’s Heritage From the Rising Seas, The New York Times, 25 Sept 2018.

 Bierstadt Lake is perched on a moraine near the Continental Divide in Rocky Mountain National Park.
-After spotting the painter’s surname on a map, Vitaly Lorman and I climbed 600 feet to reach the moraine, then made our way through a dense pine forest to arrive at the lake, which instantly called to my mind Albert Bierstadt’s 1876 painting Mount Corcoran.
+After spotting the painter’s surname on a map, Vitaly Lorman and I climbed 600 feet to reach the moraine, then made our way through a dense pine forest to arrive at the lake, which instantly called to mind Albert Bierstadt’s 1876 painting Mount Corcoran.
 [The lake is incidentally 7 miles from the Stanley Hotel, where in 1974 Stephen King wrote The Shining.]

 Next Page »